They’ve Got Some Kind of Balls

 Here’s the name of a leading pool magazine just because:

 Okay.
 Let’s get to the point already.
-When I was putting together my Windsor Locks Town Guide I went through my list of certain places I check and certain searches I perform in certain ways.
-I worked near Windsor Locks for years and thought I knew it pretty well.
+When I was doing one of my thorough reviews of Connecticut’s Towns That Start With ‘W,’ I went through my list of certain places I check and certain searches I perform in certain ways.
+I’d worked near Windsor Locks for years and thought I knew it pretty well.

 Anyway, Mark has had a lifetime in pool.
-Teaching, professionally playing, consulting, opening up pool halls with no naked women to date… Pool Table Magic moved from Enfield to East Windsor to Windsor Locks finally in 2005.
+Teaching, professionally playing, consulting, opening up pool halls with no topless women… Pool Table Magic moved from Enfield to East Windsor to Windsor Locks in 2005.
 According to the website, the East Windsor location was awarded “Best Pool Room in United States and Canada for Architecture and Design.”
 I feel incomplete, never having seen that incarnation.

 I had no choice.
 I had to venture out at 9 PM on a rainy weeknight to see this place for myself.
 Upon arrival, a group of players were leaving which left me with four other patrons in this cavernous space.
 I bought a pint of warmish Yuengling for under five bucks and pretended to fit in somehow.
 The woman who served me my beer was wearing a shirt.